-- Torque converter - PCM programming to produce unique transmission shift characteristics - Longer tailshaft and extension housing to mate with the aluminum driveshaft.
+- · torque converter - powertrain control module (PCM) programming to produce unique transmission shift characteristics - longer tailshaft and extension housing to mate with the aluminum driveshaft.

 Mobile communication systems may harm the operation of the vehicle, particularly if they are not properly designed for automotive use or are not properly installed.
 For example, when operated, such systems may cause the engine to stumble or stall and may affect 4R70W transmission operation.
-(Citizen band [CB] transceivers, garage door openers and other transmitters whose power output is 5 watts or less will not ordinarily affect the operation of the vehicle.)
+Citizen band (CB) transceivers, garage door openers and other transmitters whose power output is 5 watts or less will not ordinarily affect the operation of the vehicle.